Development tracking for competitive athletes

 Spring beta

-The first beta is intentionally small and high-touch: player profile, short check-ins, weekly summaries, and parent feedback on what is genuinely useful.
+The first beta is intentionally small and high-touch: player profile, coach-initiated check-ins, direct coach messages, weekly summaries, and feedback on what is genuinely useful.

-Competitive hockey players Parent + player setup Manual support where needed Built around real weekly use
+Competitive youth athletes Coach + player + parent setup Direct coach messaging Built around real weekly use